Cornices/cornice/docs/source/swagger.rst

 This module creates a `Swagger 2.0 compliant spec`_.

-Throughout this documentation, ``code-styled text`` indicates a sort of “proper noun” matching the official names used in related documentation (Swagger Spec, Cornice, Pyramid, Colander and SQLAlchemy primarily).
+Throughout this documentation, ``code-styled text`` indicates a sort of "proper noun" matching the official names used in related documentation (Swagger Spec, Cornice, Pyramid, Colander).

 **Outline**